OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/mobile-engagement/mobile-engagement-windows-store-upgrade-procedure.md

     namespace My.Namespace.Example
     {
             /// <summary>
-            /// An empty page that can be used on its own or navigated toowithin a Frame.
+            /// An empty page that can be used on its own or navigated to within a Frame.
             /// </summary>
             public sealed partial class ExampleEngagementReachPage : EngagementPage {